DieguitoCoder/GestionApi/README.md

 ### 3. Start the server

-In the same folder as `db.json`, run:
+In the same folder where `db.json` is located, run:

 ```bash
 json-server --watch db.json
 ```

-This starts a fake API on `http://localhost:3000`.
+This will start a fake API at `http://localhost:3000`.

 ### 4. Open the app

-Just open `index.html` in your browser.
+Open the file `index.html` in your browser.

-You can:
+You can now:
-- Add a product
+- ✅ Add products using the form
-- Edit it (click ✏️)
+- ✏️ Edit them with the button
-- Delete it (click 🗑️)
+- 🗑️ Delete them easily
+- 🚫 Get a warning if you try to add the same product again (even with different letter case)

 ---

 ## 📁 Files

-- `index.html` – The main page
+- `index.html` – Main page with the structure
-- `frontend.js` – The JavaScript logic
+- `frontend.js` – JavaScript with all the logic
+- `public/style.css` – Styled layout with background image
-- `db.json` – The fake product database
+- `db.json` – Fake product database

 ---

 ## 🧠 Learn and Practice

-This project helps you learn:
+This project helps you learn and practice:

-- How to use HTML forms
-- How to use Fetch API in JavaScript
-- How CRUD operations work
-- How to work with fake APIs
+- Using **HTML forms**
+- Making API calls with the **Fetch API**
+- Implementing full **CRUD functionality**
+- Validating user input
+- Handling duplicate data
+- Writing clean **JavaScript functions**
+- Organizing files for a real project structure

 ---

-Made for learning and practice with love ❤️
+Made for learning and practice with 💻 & ❤️